 2. Tangerine checking account

-Tangerine, the low cost arm of Scotiabank, has a chequing account that is as fee-free as you will get from the big five.
+Tangerine, the low cost arm of Scotiabank, has a chequing account that is as fee-free as you will get from the big five (better than Simplii).
 Their debit card is also one of the few that has no forex fee.
 Do note that free withdrawals are only available via the Global ATM alliance.

 Thankfully, the big five are not the only banks and financial services companies competing for a place in our wallets.
 There are plenty of credit unions and smaller banks, a number of international players and we even have our own challenger banks.
 My favourite products from the above are:

 KOHO is quickly establishing itself as the best alternative to the big five.
 Their fee-free account can be opened online in minutes and is managed via a slick mobile app.
 It comes with a debit Visa card that pays a 0.5% cashback on all transactions and can be used online.
 Other features include virtual cards, advanced analytics, instant peer-to-peer transfers and more.
 For a little under a hundred dollars a year, you can upgrade to premium and get 2% cashback, no forex fee, a Dialogue membership and a number of other perks.
 I have written a comprehensive review, you can read it here.

 4. American Express